berrydev-ai/gojq-mcp/README.md

 ## Testing

-The project includes comprehensive tests for the core `executeJQ` function.
+The project includes comprehensive tests across all packages with 30+ test cases.

 ### Running Tests